sap-tutorials/btp-dev-guidance/tutorials/set-up-cicd-kyma/set-up-cicd-kyma.md

     <!-- border; size:540px --> ![Create repository](./create-repo.png)

-3. You'll be directed to the **Quick Setup** page of your new repository.
+3. You're directed to the **Quick Setup** page of your new repository.
 Make sure to copy the URL of the repository as you'll need it in the next steps.

     <!-- border; size:540px --> ![Quick Setup](./quick-setup.png)